sse-secure-systems/connaisseur/docs/validators/sigstore_cosign.md

 #### dockerconfigjson

-Create a [dockerconfigjson](https://kubernetes.io/docs/concepts/configuration/secret/#docker-config-secrets) Kubernetes secret in the Connaisseur namespace and pass the secret name to Connaisseur as `auth.secret_name`.
+Create a [dockerconfigjson](https://kubernetes.io/docs/concepts/configuration/secret/#docker-config-secrets) Kubernetes secret in the Connaisseur namespace and pass the secret name to Connaisseur as `auth.secretName`.
 The secret can for example be created directly from your local `config.json` (for docker this resides in `~/.docker/config.json`):

 ```bash